Abhay-coding/HealthRisk-Predictor/README.md

 ## 📌 Project Overview

-The **Health Risk Classification System** is a supervised machine learning project developed to classify individuals as **Healthy** or **Unhealthy** based on their physiological measurements, lifestyle habits, and medical history.
+The **Health Risk Classification System** is a supervised machine learning project developed to classify individuals as **Healthy** or **Unhealthy** based on physiological measurements, lifestyle habits, and medical history data.

-Biomedical research organizations such as **NovaGen Research Labs** conduct large-scale population health studies to identify individuals who may be at higher health risk.
-Manual analysis of such data is often slow, inconsistent, and difficult to scale.
+The project is designed in the context of **NovaGen Research Labs**, a biomedical research institute conducting large-scale population health studies.
+The goal is to support data-driven decision-making by accurately identifying individuals who may be at higher health risk.

-This project addresses these challenges by building a **data-driven machine learning pipeline** that enables fast, consistent, and accurate health risk classification.

 **Target Prediction:**
 ✅ **Healthy (1)**